kn0wn/vitesse-lite/README.md

+# ⚠ Archived ⚠

+This project has been archived, please use the latest version of [vitesse](https://github.com/antfu/vitesse)

 # Vitesse-lite

 A lighter version of Antfu's Vue3 boilerplate, if you like this please support Antfu's work using the sponsor button on this page.